Hisham546/ConvoConnect/README.md

 # whatsapp-clone
-A chat app integrated with Firebase realtime database still in development
+A chat app integrated with Firebase realtime database.

+still in development